RexLinz/ESPwebIO/README.md

 - At the moment some commands simply ignore invalid input instead of returning error codes.
 - Check of pin capabilities is incomplete.
 There might be unexpected behaviour if specifying invalid pins.
+- add command SPI::select to use a pin as slave select (/CS) for the next transfer(s)

 ## Revision history